Owez/mkplay/README.md

 This script was designed to handle many naming conventions so `THIS.IS-A VALID   name.mp3` is easily understood.
 Metadata helps the process and is automatically picked up but in order to keep a specific ordering of a playlist, you may use `0`, `1`, `2`, etc at the start of the tracks (as long as the metadata does not contain this).

+Please note that an internet connection is required to use this script as it uses my local [tagzen](https://github.com/owez/tagzen) instance for better quality song metadata.

 ## In action

 ![Player image 1](./examples/eg1.png)